amymb/rails-practice-dependent-destroy/README.md

 ## Stories

 * Figure out where you should put dependent destroy and put it there.
-* Add the appropraite destroy links
+* Add the appropriate destroy links